A Symmetry-Enabled Direct Quantum Protocol for Many-Body Green's Functions: Introduction

-\emph{Introduction}---Green's functions are essential tools for probing strongly interacting many-body systems \cite{altland2010condensed}.
+Many-body Green's functions are essential tools for probing strongly interacting many-body systems \cite{altland2010condensed}.
 They compactly describe the propagation of particles and excitations without explicit wave-function representations, and they encode key information about the density of states and band structure, which underpin phenomena such as superconductivity, magnetism, and phase transitions.
-Experimentally, techniques like angle-resolved photoemission spectroscopy (ARPES) \cite{zhang2022angle} and resonant inelastic X-ray scattering (RIXS) \cite{ament2011resonant} are well-established for probing Green's functions.
-On the computational side, classical approaches such as dynamical mean field theory \cite{zgid2011dynamical}, exact diagonalization \cite{viswanath1994recursion}, quantum Monte Carlo \cite{foulkes2001quantum}, and tensor networks \cite{vidal2004efficient} have been refined for decades, yet still face exponential worst-case scaling with system size.
+Experimentally, spectroscopic techniques can be used to extract Green’s-function information: for example, angle-resolved photoemission spectroscopy (ARPES) \cite{zhang2022angle} measures the momentum-resolved spectral function associated with single-particle Green’s functions, while resonant inelastic X-ray scattering (RIXS) \cite{ament2011resonant} probes collective excitations encoded in higher-order correlation functions.
+On the computational side, classical approaches face severe limitations when calculating these dynamical quantities.
+For example, exact diagonalization \cite{viswanath1994recursion} is restricted to small clusters due to the exponential growth of the Hilbert space.
+While Quantum Monte Carlo methods \cite{foulkes2001quantum} scale better for static properties, they struggle with the dynamical sign problem and the ill-conditioned analytic continuation required to extract real-time Green’s functions from imaginary time.
+Similarly, tensor network states \cite{vidal2004efficient}, though powerful in 1D, are limited by the rapid growth of entanglement entropy during non-equilibrium time evolution, which requires an exponentially growing bond dimension to maintain accuracy.